-The Federal Perkins Loan Program provides long-term, low interest loans for students who qualify.
-The amounts awarded vary, depending on financial need, year in school, and availability of funds.
-To receive the Perkins loan, the student must exhibit exceptional need, which at DBU is defined as financial need greater than one-half the cost of attendance.
+The Federal Perkins Loan program provides long-term, low interest loans for students who qualify.
+The amounts awarded vary, depending on financial need and availability of funds.
+The terms and conditions of the Federal Perkins Loan are outlined in the Promissory Note.

-The Federal Perkins Loan will be awarded to eligible students as long as funds are available each year.
-The terms and conditions of the Federal Perkins Loan are outlined in the Promissory Note, which is available from the Office of Financial Aid.
 Indebtedness under the Federal Perkins Loan Program may be fully or partially canceled for students who meet certain conditions.
-Check the Financial Aid Student Guide for more information.
+Check the federal student aid website for more information.
+To secure the, loan students must go to the ECSI website and sign a promissory note and complete Perkins Entrance Counseling.

-Federal Stafford Loan Program
+William D. Ford Federal Direct Loan Program

-The Federal Stafford Loan program consists of two types of loans: the Federal Subsidized Stafford Loan and the Federal Unsubsidized Stafford Loan.
-These loans are secured from a private lender such as a bank, credit union, savings and loan association, or insurance agency.
-DBU does not currently participate in the Federal Direct Loan Programs.
+The Federal Direct Loan program consists of two types of loans: the Federal Direct Subsidized Loan and the Federal Direct Unsubsidized Loan.
+These loans are secured from the Department of Education of the federal government.